Sitecore/Sitecore-Azure-Quickstart-Templates/README.md

 # Sitecore-Azure-Quickstart-Templates
 This repo contains all currently available Azure Resource Manager templates for Sitecore

+# Documentation
+You can read all about Sitecore PaaS integration and ARM Template deployment at **???????**

+# Pre-deployment Checklist
+1. Ensure you have the latest Azure PowerShell SDK installed
+2. Ensure you have uploaded your Sitecore Web Deploy packages to a blob storage location and added the urls to the azuredeploy.parameters.json file
+3. **Anything else ?????**

 # Sample PowerShell Script
 ```PowerShell
 $ArmTemplatePath = ".\xp\azuredeploy.json";